 Stream and trail stabilization at Four Mile Creek Greenbelt between Ankeny and Des Moines on county-owned land within the Four Mile Creek Watershed will continue along crucial areas adjacent to the Gay Lea Wilson trail.
 These projects will reduce the erosion, improve water quality, and protect existing wildlife habitat and infrastructure within the greenbelt.

 The pond near the cabins is currently being renovated.
 A bridge and boardwalk will improve access to the pond for cabin and park users.

 Three rental cabins will be located at the east addition of Yellow Banks Park overlooking the pond.
-Cabins are scheduled to be completed by fall of 2019.
+Cabins are under design.

 IV.
 Water Quality

 Polk County Water Quality Monitoring Program Annual Report